-Berkshire's county town of Reading, is a market centre, a major railway junction and a university town.
+Berkshire's county town of Reading, is a market centre, a major railway junction and a popular university town.
 Reading was made rich by the cloth trade in the Middle Ages and began a rapid expansion during the 19th-c, with the introduction of the canal and railway.
-The town is linked with many great names such as Sutton Seeds and Huntley & Palmer biscuits and the brewing industry.
+The town is linked with many great names such as Sutton Seeds, Huntley & Palmer biscuits and the brewing industry.

 The Forbury - A Ancient Meeting Place Between the Abbey and Town © TAB

 Reading's history as a settlement stretches back more than 2,000 years to the Romans, who had many farms and villas in this area.
-Henry I founded a Benedictine Abbey at Reading in 1121, where he now lies buried in its grounds.
-The abbey's 13th-century inner gateway was lovingly restored by the Victorians, but the rest of the abbey still lies in ruins.
+Henry I founded a Benedictine Abbey at Reading in 1121, and he now lies buried in its grounds.
+The abbey's 13th-c inner gateway was lovingly restored by the Victorians, but the rest of the abbey still lies in ruins.
 The Forbury, an open space between the town and the Abbey grounds, has been a traditional meeting place for centuries.
-Today it is preserved as a public park and gardens.
+Today it has been preserved as a public park and gardens.

 The town centre has been recently revitalised with one of Britain's finest shopping centres, 'The Oracle', which incorporates an attractive riverside frontage.
 Other shopping Centres include; Friars Walk, Broad Street Mall, West Street, Market Place and the Butter Market.